harshgarg99/Face-Recognition-System/README.md

-#🧠 Face Recognition based on MTCNN and Facenet
+# 🧠 Face Recognition based on MTCNN and FaceNet

-A beginner-friendly real-time face recognition system built using MTCNN for face detection and FaceNet (InceptionResNetV2) for face embeddings, combined with a simple Pygame UI.
+A beginner-friendly real-time face recognition system built using **MTCNN** for face detection and **FaceNet (InceptionResNetV2)** for face embeddings, combined with a simple **Pygame UI**.

-⚠️ Note:
+> ⚠️ **Note:**
-This is a learning/academic project — not a production-grade high-security system.
-Accuracy may vary based on lighting, camera quality, and dataset size.
+> This is a learning/academic project — not a production-grade high-security system.
+> Accuracy may vary based on lighting, camera quality, and dataset size.

+---

 ## 🚀 Features

-🔍 Real-time face detection using MTCNN
+- 🔍 Real-time face detection using **MTCNN**

-🧬 Face recognition using FaceNet embeddings
+- 🧬 Face recognition using **FaceNet embeddings**

-🎯 Cosine similarity-based matching
+- 🎯 Cosine similarity-based matching

-🚫 Detects unknown faces when threshold not met
+- 🚫 Detects **unknown** faces when threshold not met

-🎨 Graphical user interface built with Pygame
+- 🎨 Graphical user interface built with **Pygame**

-🗂 Face encodings stored using Pickle (.pkl)
+- 🗂 Face encodings stored using **Pickle (.pkl)**

-🟩 Green bounding box → recognized
+- 🟩 Green bounding box → recognized

-🟥 Red bounding box → unknown
+- 🟥 Red bounding box → unknown

-📸 Works with any standard webcam
+- 📸 Works with any standard webcam

+---

-## Tech Stack
+## 🧪 Tech Stack

 | Category        | Technologies               |
 | --------------- | -------------------------- |